CatSharkShin/ReArmature/README.md

 - New bones are not a problem, they will be duplicated and attached to your avatar
 - If you have renamed bones, the above solution will solve that problem, however your already existing bones obviously wont be used.
   - So if you renamed your tail bone that had dynamicbones, there will be a new bonegroup with the new tail bone name, and it wont have Dynamic Bones
-- CatShark#2783 for support and feedback
+- catsharku on Discord for support and feedback